-Financial liabilities at amortized cost consist of trade and other payables.
-Trade and other payables are initially recognized at the amount required to be paid, less a discount to reduce the payables to fair value.
-Subsequently, trade and other payables are measured at amortized cost using the effective interest method.
+Financial liabilities at amortized cost consist of trade and other payables, debenture payable and convertible debenture payable.
+These liabilities are initially recognized at the amount required to be paid, less a discount to reduce the liability to fair value.
+Subsequently, these liabilities are measured at amortized cost using the effective interest method.
 These are classified as current liabilities if payment is due within twelve months.
 Otherwise, they are presented as non-current liabilities.